intel/neural-compressor/docs/source/sq_medium_blog.md

 ## INC introduction

 Intel® Neural Compressor(INC) is an  open-source Python library supporting popular model compression techniques on all mainstream deep learning frameworks (TensorFlow, PyTorch, ONNX Runtime, and MXNet).
-INC aims to provide popular model compression techniques such as quantization, pruning (sparsity), distillation, and neural architecture search on mainstream frameworks such as [TensorFlow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/), [ONNX Runtime](https://onnxruntime.ai/), and [MXNet](https://mxnet.apache.org/), as well as Intel extensions such as [Intel Extension for TensorFlow](https://github.com/intel/intel-extension-for-tensorflow) and [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch).
+INC aims to provide popular model compression techniques such as quantization, pruning (sparsity), distillation, and neural architecture search on mainstream frameworks such as TensorFlow, PyTorch, ONNX Runtime and MXNet, as well as Intel extensions such as [Intel Extension for TensorFlow](https://github.com/intel/intel-extension-for-tensorflow) and [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch).
 In addition, the tool showcases the key features, typical examples, and broad collaborations as below:

-- Support a wide range of Intel hardware such as [Intel Xeon Scalable processor](https://www.intel.com/content/www/us/en/products/details/processors/xeon/scalable.html), [Intel Xeon CPU Max Series](https://www.intel.com/content/www/us/en/products/details/processors/xeon/max-series.html), [Intel Data Center GPU Flex Series](https://www.intel.com/content/www/us/en/products/details/discrete-gpus/data-center-gpu/flex-series.html), and [Intel Data Center GPU Max Series](https://www.intel.com/content/www/us/en/products/details/discrete-gpus/data-center-gpu/max-series.html) with extensive testing; support AMD CPU, ARM CPU, and NVidia GPU through ONNX Runtime with limited testing
-- Validate more than 10,000 models such as [Stable Diffusion](https://github.com/intel/neural-compressor/blob/master/examples/pytorch/nlp/huggingface_models/text-to-image/quantization), [GPT-J](https://github.com/intel/neural-compressor/blob/master/examples/pytorch/nlp/huggingface_models/language-modeling/quantization/ptq_static/fx), [BERT-Large](https://github.com/intel/neural-compressor/blob/master/examples/pytorch/nlp/huggingface_models/text-classification/quantization/ptq_static/fx), and [ResNet50](https://github.com/intel/neural-compressor/blob/master/examples/pytorch/image_recognition/torchvision_models/quantization/ptq/cpu/fx) from popular model hubs such as [Hugging Face](https://huggingface.co/), [Torch Vision](https://pytorch.org/vision/stable/index.html), and [ONNX Model Zoo](https://github.com/onnx/models#models), by leveraging zero-code optimization solution [Neural Coder](https://github.com/intel/neural-compressor/blob/master/neural_coder#what-do-we-offer) and automatic [accuracy-driven](https://github.com/intel/neural-compressor/blob/master/docs/source/design.md#workflow) quantization strategies
-- Collaborate with cloud marketplace such as [Google Cloud Platform](https://console.cloud.google.com/marketplace/product/bitnami-launchpad/inc-tensorflow-intel?project=verdant-sensor-286207), [Amazon Web Services](https://aws.amazon.com/marketplace/pp/prodview-yjyh2xmggbmga#pdp-support), and [Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/bitnami.inc-tensorflow-intel), software platforms such as [Alibaba Cloud](https://www.intel.com/content/www/us/en/developer/articles/technical/quantize-ai-by-oneapi-analytics-on-alibaba-cloud.html) and [Tencent TACO](https://new.qq.com/rain/a/20221202A00B9S00), and open AI ecosystem such as [Hugging Face](https://huggingface.co/blog/intel), [PyTorch](https://pytorch.org/tutorials/recipes/intel_neural_compressor_for_pytorch.html), [ONNX](https://github.com/onnx/models#models), and [Lightning AI](https://github.com/Lightning-AI/lightning/blob/master/docs/source-pytorch/advanced/post_training_quantization.rst)

 **Visit the Intel® Neural Compressor online document website at: https://intel.github.io/neural-compressor.**

 ## LLM
-### introduction
+### Introduction
 A Large language mode (LLM) is a language model with billions of weights or more, trained on massive data to solve natural language processing (NLP) and natural language generation (NLG) tasks.
 Base on large amount of training text such as wikipedia and corpora, LLMs can knowledge about the structure of sentence, the relationship between words and the meaning of whole documents.
 More complex network structures and more parameters provide LLMs ability to face the complexity and polysemy of natural language.

 LLMs are used in a wide variety of applications.
 They can be used to generate text, such as chatbots and virtual assistants, or fine tuned with a task-specific training for application to downstream tasks, like machine translation, emotion analysis, text classification, fraud detection and etc.

-### deployment challenges
+### Deployment challenges
 LLMs show excellent performance in many tasks, and research shows that LLMs with bigger number of parmaters can have better performance.

 ![](./imgs/model_scale_accuracy.png)